 Technical equipment & crew

 - The Studio is made available to outside users on the understanding that they provide whatever technical crew they require, unless otherwise arranged.
 The Department’s limited staff is for the most part occupied with Department projects and can usually offer only advice to users.
 In particular cases it may be possible to assist with aspects of production.

 - The equipment available in the Studio will be at the Technical Director’s discretion and should be discussed with him in advance.
-Do not use and/or remove equipment belonging to the Department of Performance Studies or its affiliated organisations without prior permission.
+Do not use and/or remove equipment belonging to the Department of Theatre and Performance Studies or its affiliated organisations without prior permission.

 - The workshop adjoining the Studio is not available to users without the prior permission of the Technical Director.

 - Users are responsible for costs of repair or replacement of any equipment damaged or removed from the Studio during the period of residency.